-BASEL III - Pillar 3 Disclosures for the year ended September 30, 2022
+BASEL III - Pillar 3 Disclosures for the year ended September 30, 2023

-RBI guidelines on 'Basel III Capital Regulation' were issued on May 2, 2012 for implementation in India in phases with effect from April 1, 2013.
-United Overseas Bank Ltd, Mumbai Branch is subject to the RBI Master Circular on Basel-III Capital Regulations, April, 2022 and amendments thereto issued on time to time basis by RBI.
+The RBI guideline on 'Basel III Capital Regulation' was issued on May 2, 2012 for implementation in India in phases with effect from April 1, 2013 and to be fully implemented as on 1 October 2023.
+United Overseas Bank Ltd, Mumbai Branch is subject to the RBI Master Circular on Basel-III Capital Regulations, April, 2023 and amendments thereto issued on time to time basis by RBI.
 The Basel III framework consists of three-mutually reinforcing pillars:

-- · Pillar 1 Minimum capital requirements for credit risk, market risk and operational risk - Pillar 2 Supervisory review of capital adequacy - Pillar 3 Market discipline
+- Pillar 1 Minimum capital requirements for credit risk, market risk and operational risk - Pillar 2 Supervisory review of capital adequacy - Pillar 3 Market discipline